 Undergraduate Commencement: Saturday, May 13 & Sunday, May 14

 Important Information for Syllabus Creation

-The information below may be found anytime by visiting the Vice Provost’s website.
+The information below may be found anytime by visiting the Senior Vice Provost’s website.

 · Syllabus Checklist: Information required by every course syllabus, including graduate course syllabi, gen ed course syllabi, and distance ed syllabiThe following documents were created by CAPC to assist faculty in complying with the above referenced policy.
 The Office of the Provost, WCU-APSCUF, and CAPC would like to offer the following tips to provide faculty seamless ways of distributing the required syllabus statements: 1) simply attach/staple the appropriate syllabus template document to your existing syllabus; and/or, for electronic distribution on D2L, 2) place a reference in the syllabus directing students to a separate file containing the required syllabus statements posted in the same digital space as the syllabus.

 · The Emergency Communication Committee has recommended that the emergency phone number for WCU's Department of Public Safety – (610) 436-3311 – be listed on all course syllabi.
 This specific recommendation is made to help the campus be prepared in case of an emergency situation.

 · Please include the Excused Absences Policy on all syllabi.

 In an effort to assist students who either receive or may believe they are entitled to receive accommodations under the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act of 1973, the University has appointed a student advocate to be a contact for students who have questions regarding the provision of their accommodations or their right to accommodations.
 The advocate will assist any students who may have questions regarding these rights.